STAM-NDSU/UnderstandingTestDeletion/emperical-findings/README.md

 ## RQ1: How many obsolete and redundant tests do developers delete in the projects?

-We analyzed test deletion commits from **deltestbench** to answer this question.
+We analyzed test deletion commits from **deltest** to answer this question.
 The compiled dataset used is located [here](/emperical-findings/results).

 Obsolete and redundant tests across non-CTS projects: